fedfedmedved/quanttop-thesis/src/chapter1 problem background.md

 \end{equation*}

 <!---
-could try using a border matrix.
+CONTINUE HERE!!!
+PRIORITY (after writing out the strategy for this section) could try using a border matrix.

 here i want to tex the computations from the new notebook with the sketches.